systemd/systemd/docs/USER_RECORD.md

 `fileSystemType` → The file system type backing the home directory: a short string, such as "btrfs", "ext4", "xfs".

+`fallbackShell`, `fallbackHomeDirectory` → These fields have the same contents and format as the `shell` and `homeDirectory` fields (see above).
+When the `useFallback` field (see below) is set to true, the data from these fields should override the fields of the same name without the `fallback` prefix.

+`useFallback` → A boolean that allows choosing between the regular `shell` and `homeDirectory` fields or the fallback fields of the same name (see above).
+If `true` the fallback fields should be used in place of the regular fields, if `false` or unset the regular fields should be used.
+This mechanism is used for enable subsystems such as SSH to allow logins into user accounts, whose homd directories need further unlocking (because the SSH native authentication cannot release a suitabable disk encryption key), which the fallback shell provides.

 ## Fields in the `signature` section

 As mentioned, the `signature` section of the user record may contain one or